error311/FileRise/README.md

 - 🗃️ **Folder Sharing & File Sharing:** Easily share entire folders via secure, expiring public links.
 Folder shares can be password-protected, and shared folders support file uploads from outside users with a separate, secure upload mechanism.
 Folder listings are paginated (10 items per page) with navigation controls, and file sizes are displayed in MB for clarity.
 Share files with others using one-time or expiring public links (with password protection if desired) – convenient for sending individual files without exposing the whole app.

-- 🔌 **WebDAV Support:** Mount FileRise as a network drive or connect via any WebDAV client.
-Supports standard file operations (upload/download/rename/delete) and direct `curl`/CLI access for scripting and automation.
-FolderOnly users are restricted to their personal folder, while admins and unrestricted users have full access.
-Compatible with Cyberduck, WinSCP, native OS drive mounts, and more.
+- 🔌 **WebDAV Support:** Mount FileRise as a network drive **or use it head‑less from the CLI**.
+Standard WebDAV operations (upload / download / rename / delete) work in Cyberduck, WinSCP, GNOME Files, Finder, etc., and you can also script against it with `curl` – see the [WebDAV](https://github.com/error311/FileRise/wiki/WebDAV) + [curl](https://github.com/error311/FileRise/wiki/Accessing-FileRise-via-curl%C2%A0(WebDAV)) quick‑start for examples.
+Folder‑Only users are restricted to their personal directory, while admins and unrestricted users have full access.

 - 📚 **API Documentation:** Fully auto‑generated OpenAPI spec (`openapi.json`) and interactive HTML docs (`api.html`) powered by Redoc.